The best spots for expats in Rotterdam

 Kralingen/Crooswijk – a lively melting pot of a place

 Here’s the thing with Rotterdam – there’s always more to discover.
 So you might also want to explore districts like historic Delfshaven, for instance, which combines waterside views and a windmill with busy residential districts of affordable housing.
-Or why not head south over the Erasmus Bridge to Katendrecht and Kop van Zuid for a different kind of Rotterdam expat life?
+Or why not head south over the Erasmus Bridge to Katendrecht and Kop van Zuid-Entrepot for a different kind of Rotterdam expat life?
+Currently a lot of effort is being put into rejuvenating districts like Entrepot and it’s shaping up to be the next “cool spot” in the city.
 Trendy bars and restaurants are already taking root and it’s well worth checking out.
-Currently a lot of effort is being put into rejuvenating and (re) developing districts in the south part and it’s shaping up to be the next “cool spot” in the city.

 If you need any more Rotterdam expat info, visit the Rotterdam Expat Centre website.
 It’s jam-packed full of useful information about renting and living in this vibrant city with answers on everything from taxes to transport.